EidanErlich/F25-NuclearIC/README.md

+## Working Copy
+This is a working copy of the F25 Nuclear Challenge!

 ## Documents
 You can find the judging rubric, presentation template, _**group signups**_, etc. in this [google drive folder](https://drive.google.com/drive/folders/1HSpPK-RUN6NwezttZxGLrhhvPRYHUJKT?usp=sharing).
 Good luck and have fun!